nastarandarjani/my-vscode-conf/README.md

 ## 🧠 Notes

-- Compatible with the terminal setup from my [terminal repository](../my-terminal-conf)
+- Compatible with the terminal setup from my [my-terminal-conf repository](https://github.com/nastarandarjani/my-terminal-conf)

 **Enjoy your configured VS Code! 🚀**